 When planning your shoot, start by looking up when the Golden Hour will begin in your area.
 There are several useful online tools for this, such as the Golden Hour calculator.

 Keep in mind that the Golden Hour may be cut short if clouds start to roll in.
 The sun may also dip down into clouds right at the horizon, suddenly stealing away the perfect light.
 Don’t assume that the Golden Hour will last as long as it’s supposed to.
-If you’re shooting portraits, especially professionally, try to prioritize the shots you’re planning, and take the most important ones first.

 Likewise, try to arrive at the photo shoot location well before the Golden Hour begins.
 If it’s a popular or touristy spot, give yourself even more time.
 Then, you won’t be rushed or crowded out by other photographers and tourists.